moonsharp-devs/moonsharp_org/callback.md

 But here we have to deal with DynValue(s).

-To understand all of this, we need to dig a little deeper on how Moon# maps Lua types to C# types and viceversa.. in the next part.
+To understand all of this, we need to dig a little deeper on how MoonSharp maps Lua types to C# types and viceversa.. in the next part.